 What numbers dealing with motorcycle accidents does the National Highway Traffic Safety Administration (NHTSA) have?

-The NHTSA has not yet completed their review of motorcycle fatalities in 2012.
-However, the Governors Highway Safety Association (GHSA) predicts death by motorcycle crash rose across the nation in 2012.
+- The NHTSA has not yet completed its review of motorcycle fatalities in 2012.
+However, the Governors Highway Safety Association (GHSA) predicted death by motorcycle crashes rose across the nation in 2012.
 If that prediction turns out to be accurate, it would be an increase every year for 14 out of 15 years.

 What options are available to protect myself?

 - Each state has different rules and regulations pertaining to safety gear for motorcyclists.
 Federal law mandates wearing helmets recommended by the United States Department of Transportation’s Federal Motorcycle Vehicle Safety Standard 218.
 However, many states also have the option to require bikers to follow additional safety rules and regulations.
 Make it a point to know the rules and wear what is recommended.